10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 7. Be Consistent

-Readers turn to navigation when they're confuse or lost.
-Don't confuse them even more by displaying inconsistent or unfamiliar navigation design.
+Readers turn to navigation when they’re confused or lost.
+Don’t confuse them further by displaying inconsistent or unfamiliar navigation design.
 Consistency for classification is critical for successful navigation.

 Navigation design requires: